 Ellen Byron is embarrassed to admit that she began her career as an actress.
 Since her main competition for roles was the way-more-talented Holly Hunter, she found herself with a lot of free time and began writing.
-A Cajun Christmas Killing, the third book in her Cajun Country Mysteries series, is nominated for both Lefty and Agatha Awards.
-Body on the Bayou both won the Lefty Award for Best Humorous Mystery Lefty Award and was nominated for a Best Contemporary Novel Agatha Award.
+In addition to working on sitcoms, she authors the Cajun Country Mystery series.
+A Cajun Christmas Killing and Body on the Bayou both won the Lefty Award for Best Humorous Mystery and were nominated for Agatha Awards.
 Her debut novel, Plantation Shudders: A Cajun Country Mystery, was nominated for Agatha, Lefty, and Daphne Awards, and is a USA Today Bestseller.
 It was also chosen by the Library Journal as a Debut Mystery of the Month.
 She’s the recipient of a William F. Deeck-Malice Domestic Grant, awarded by the Malice Domestic Conference.

 Ellen’s first play, Graceland, appears in the Best Short Plays collection, and is published by Dramatists Play Service along with its companion piece, Asleep on the Wind.
 She’s been a writer-producer for hit series like Wings and Just Shoot Me, and has written pilots for both broadcast and cable networks.
 Ellen also maintains a career as a freelance journalist, with over 200 articles published in national magazines.
 In addition, she worked as a cater-waiter for Martha Stewart, a credit she never tires of sharing.
 Have an early edition of Entertaining?
 You’ll find Ellen in there, standing right next to Martha.